openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

   --static_shape        Enables IR generation for fixed input shape (folding
                         `ShapeOf` operations and shape-calculating sub-graphs
                         to `Constant`).
-Changing model input shape using Inference Engine API in runtime may fail for such an IR.
+Changing model input shape using the Inference Engine API in runtime may fail for such an IR.
   --disable_weights_compression
                         Disable compression and store weights with original precision.